Long Duration Inspection of GNSS-Denied Environments with a Tethered UAV-UGV Marsupial System: Experimental Results

-In Scenario 2, we visited the Abandoned Thermal Station building of the UPO.
-This building was built in the decade of the 1950s and presented great structural damage and debris on its surface that prevented our UGV ARCO platform from safely performing autonomous navigation on it.
-Therefore, we designed some experiments focused on the UAV system to test the indoor UAV localization and navigation systems.
+Scenario 2 is located at the Abandoned Thermal Station building of the UPO, built in the decade of the 1950s and \revD{currently exhibiting significant structural damage and surface debris.
+These conditions} prevented our ARCO platform \revD{from autonomously navigating within the building.
+Consequently, we designed a set of experiments focused on the UAV system to evaluate its indoor localization and navigation capabilities.}